AaradhyaGitHub/React-PM-CRUD-App/docs/09_dynamic_content_display.md

 ### Step 3: Implementing Dynamic Rendering

-Here's where the magic happens!
 In our App.jsx, we add this logic:

 ```jsx
 let content;